Tai-401-Py/reading-notes/AWS_CLF_C01/AWS_02.md

 - Create and use Roles for giving Permissions to AWS services
 - use Access Keys for Progromatic Access
 - Audit permissions of your account eith the IAM credentials report.

+## Shared Responsibility Model

+AWS is responsible is for everything they do.

+- Infrastructure (Global network security)
+- Compliance Validation
+- Configuration and Vulnerability analysis on thier Services

+You are responsible for...

+- Users, Groups, Roles, Policies managment and monitoring
+- Enabling MFA on all accounts
+- Rotate KEys often
+- Use IAM to apply appropriate permissions
+- Analyze access patterns and review permissions